-Capital Homes examines the history of Washington s domestic architecture over a period of almost 250 many years by way of an exceptional assortment of 56 historic residences: 44 in the District of Columbia and twelve in its Virginia and Maryland suburbs.
+Capital Houses examines the history of Washington s domestic architecture over a period of nearly 250 years through an outstanding collection of 56 historic houses: 44 in the District of Columbia and 12 in its Virginia and Maryland suburbs.

-Capital Homes is profusely illustrated with new color pictures by Bruce M. White, which are complemented by restored period photos and personalized-drawn flooring strategies.
-Comprehensive maps, commissioned specifically for this e-book, give an overview of Washington s all 22 historic districts and emphasis separately on Dupont Circle, Sheridan-Kalorama, and Georgetown the place the majority of the residences in the e-book are found.
+Capital Houses is profusely illustrated with new color images by Bruce M. White, which are complemented by restored period photographs and custom-drawn floor plans.
+Detailed maps, commissioned specially for this book, give an overview of Washington s all 22 historic districts and focus individually on Dupont Circle, Sheridan-Kalorama, and Georgetown where the majority of the houses in the book are located.